Geoogolla/enterprise-docs/docs/administrator-guide/authentication/single-sign-on/oauth-2.0/onelogin.md

 <tr>
 <td>User Information Endpoint</td>
-<td>It should be in the format <span style="color:#0c9dd1">https://subdomain.onelogin.com/oidc/me</span> Please refer <a href="https://developers.onelogin.com/openid-connect/api/user-info">here</a> for more details.
+<td>The format should be as follows: <span style="color:#0c9dd1">https://subdomain.onelogin.com/oidc/me</span>.
+For more details, please refer <a href="https://developers.onelogin.com/openid-connect/api/user-info">here</a>.
 </tr>

 <tr>
 <td>Client ID</td>
-<td>The Client ID you get after registered the Bold Reports application in OneLogin website.</td>
+<td>The Client ID is obtained after registering the Bold Reports application on the OneLogin website.</td>
 </tr>

 <tr>
 <td>Client Secret</td>
-<td>The Client Secret you get after registered the Bold Reports application in OneLogin website.</td>
+<td>The Client Secret is obtained after registering the Bold Reports application on the OneLogin website.</td>
 </tr>

 <tr>